(This post first published in 2020.)

 What’s more, I can trust Him.
 I can trust His heart, His wisdom, His power, and His plan.
 And in the waiting, I can choose to receive the love and grace, the acceptance and equipping, He’s lavished freely upon me through His Son.

-If you struggle with fear of rejection and other fears, make sure to join Jennifer’s social media group, Faith Over Fear.
+If you struggle with fear of rejection and other fears, make sure to join the Faith Over Fear private Facebook group.
 You can find it HERE.
 You can find additional faith-building resources HERE.
-And keep an eye out for her Faith Over Fear podcast episode on breaking free from people pleasing.
+I also encourage you to listen to the latest Faith Over Fear podcast episode on breaking free from people pleasing.
 Find it Here or wherever you access podcast content.

 Great post 😁